Rating:

 However, the limited professional literature we surveyed provided no definitive warnings regarding the use of garlic — especially when used in small amounts (as it likely is here).

-We find no added vitamins or minerals on the ingredients list.
-We would hope these essential nutrients are provided by the food ingredients in the recipe.
+And lastly, we find no added vitamins or minerals on the ingredients list.
+We would assume these essential nutrients are provided by the food ingredients in the recipe.

 The Bottom Line